aperkins19/NLLAB_OT2_PURE/README.md

 * Design the technical error optimiser - once we have our 1st 10x cfps replicated. let's sit down with pen, paper and coffee and design the algorithm + software plan next week.
 AP

+* Install Black

+* create /app in linux of docker

 ## To do - Far term

 * **Recalibration**  Get the Opentron to distribute lysate onto the 384 well plate - 10 replicates.